TODAY’S MUSINGS:

-Yes, I’ll admit it – I’m a bit of an Anglophile.
-And, with the holidays just around the corner, I don’t simply dream of a white Christmas, but a Dickensian one.
-I imagine a holiday with Victorian carolers strolling snow-covered cobbled streets, a cozy Cotswold cottage lit with candles and scented with crackling roast goose and steamy figgy pudding, pulling Christmas crackers with family and friends around the table, and nibbling treats like these very British Eccles cakes.
+Yes, I’ll admit it—I’m a bit of an Anglophile.
+With the holidays just around the corner, I don’t simply dream of a white Christmas, but a Dickensian one.
+I picture Victorian carolers strolling snow-covered cobblestone streets, a cozy Cotswold cottage aglow with candlelight and scented by the aromas of crackling roast goose and steamy figgy pudding.
+I imagine pulling Christmas crackers with family and friends around the table and nibbling treats like these very British Eccles cakes.

 Eccles Cakes